 will do) and hold the seedling in the hole so that about 20mm of the

 stem is below the surface.
-Backfill with soil and water in with rainwater.
+Backfill with soil and water the seedlings in with a seaweed extract/rainwater solution (use suppliers dilution rate).

 Cover the soil with fresh mulch as soon as